Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 Well, it's just that what used to be

-I mean about the pussy itself.
+the pussy itself.
+Oh.

-That was a long time ago.
+a long time ago.

-So, young comics,
+So young comics,

-what can we do to stop help them?
+what can we do to stop?
+Help them?

 Where do you.

-Well, I'm just saying, like, when we were starting up, they always say a place to be bad.
+What do you mean?
+What do you mean?
+Well, I'm just saying, like, when we were strung up, there was a place to be bad.
+You know, where can a kid be bad now?

 Well, they also have a shorter

+presentation.
 I mean, they might be 30 seconds, you know, so you get a chance to test something and see if it works.

 But, you know, I have a rule.
+I never say, well, when we were kids, we were

 so much better.